- The ObjectInputStream Class

 Process potential substitutions by the class of the object and/or by a subclass of

-method is called with the replacement object.
+enableResolveObject,theresolveObjectmethod is called to allow subclasses of the stream to examine and replace the object.
+If the previous step did replace the original object, theresolveObjectmethod is called with the replacement object.
 If a replacement took place, the table of known objects is updated so the replacement object is associated with the handle.
-The replacement object is then returned fromreadObject
+The replacement object is then returned fromreadObject.

 All of the methods for reading primitives types only consume bytes